Two Easy Ways to Make a DIY Peg Rail

 Make sure your pine board is cut to the length you want first.
 You can do this at home with a miter saw or have the hardware store cut it for you.

+First, measure the length of your board and determine how you want your pegs spaced.
 Then, use a combination square to find the exact center of your board for the peg placement and draw a line across your board.
 You can do this by measuring the total width of the board, then splitting the number in half to find the center.

+From there, measure the spacing distance for each peg and place a mark.
 I started the board with two inches on either side, then each peg spaced 8 inches apart.
 My shaker peg rail is 44 inches long.

 Step 2 – Drill your Peg Holes

-Take your Forstner or Spade Drill Bit and drill a hole on each peg mark.
+For the traditional wood pegs: Take your Forstner or Spade Drill Bit and drill a hole on each peg mark.
 You may have to stop once and clean the sawdust out before proceeding.
+Try to drill as straight down as possible so your pegs go in nice and straight.

-Take your drill and lightly start a hole on each one of your peg marks.
+For the screw-in pegs: Drill a small pilot hole on each one of your peg marks.
 This will make it easier to screw in your pegs.
 It’s not necessary, but the pegs can be a little difficult to screw in by hand.

 Step 3 – Install Pegs

-Put a dab of wood glue along the sides of each hole – you may want to do this part from the backside.
+For the traditional wood pegs: Put a dab of wood glue along the sides of each hole – you may want to do this part from the backside.
 Wipe away any excess glue.
 If your wood glue dries on the top, these areas won’t accept your stain later on.

 TO MAKE YOUR OWN PEGS: Buy a 3/4 inch wood dowel (sold at hardware stores) and cut 3 inch pegs from it using a table saw.
 Then, you just have to attach them with wood glue the same way you would traditional wood pegs.
 You can use a sander to round the tops a bit.